tokuhirom/capjoy/README.md

   -h, --help  Show this message and exit

 Commands:
-  list-applications     List all running applications list-capture-devices  List all capture devices list-displays         List all displays list-windows          List all windows capture-audio         Capture audio from the screen capture-image         Capture an image of a window capture-mic           Capture audio from the default input device capture-mix           Capture and mix mic audio and screen audio into a
+  list-applications  List all running applications list-devices       List all capture devices list-displays      List all displays list-windows       List all windows capture-audio      Capture audio from the screen capture-image      Capture an image of a window or the entire display capture-mic        Capture audio from the default input device capture-mix        Capture and mix mic audio and screen audio into a single
-                        single file
+                     file
   capture-video      Capture video and audio from the screen mix                Mix audio files version            Print the version of Capjoy.
 ```

 ## Permissions